adskdimitrii/aps-cli/README.md

 Real-world use cases vary.
 A project manager, a cost engineer, and an automation developer all need different vocabulary from the same underlying API.
 This CLI is designed to be augmented — help text, commands, and output can be tailored to the business domain of the agent's task.

 Since coding agents excel at extending CLIs given API documentation, missing functionality is typically one prompt away.
-The framework eliminates boilerplate so every augmentation starts from a working foundation:
+The framework eliminates boilerplate, so every augmentation starts from a working foundation:

 ```
 Base CLI (this repo)